-Mitigation Measures/ Standard Conditions of Mitigation Monitoring: Environmental Impact Monitoring Schedule Monitoring Responsibility Monitoring Procedure consult with the historic preservation architect, especially if any problems with character defining substantial adverse effects to the historic features of a historic resource are discovered.
-If in •• resource consultation with the historic preservation architect, e e substantial adverse impacts to historic resources related to construction activities are found during • · · immediately inform, both orally and in writing, the •• project sponsor and/or the project sponsor's designated representative responsible for • construction activities and the City Planning and Loning Livision.
-The project sponsor shall tollow the Monitoring Team's recommendations for corrective measures, including halting construction activities in situations where further construction work would damage historic resources, or taking other measures to protect the building.
-The historic preservation officer shall establish the frequency of - monitoring and reporting prior to the issuance of a · demolition, grading, or building permit. d.
-The project sponsor shall respond to any claims of damage by inspecting the affected property days after the claim was filed and received by the project sponsor's designated representative.
-Any new cracks or other changes in the structures, including roof damage, shall be compared to pre- made as to whether the proposed project could have caused the damage.
-In the event that the project is demonstrated to have caused any damage, such damage shall be repaired to the pre-existing condition, provided the property owner approves of protecting historic resources.
-The program shall include information on recognizing historic materials and directions on how to exercise care
+Missignation Management Standard Conditions of Mitigation Monitoring: Environmental Impact Mitigation Measures/ Standard Conditions of Approval Monitoring Schedule Monitoring Responsibility Monitoring Procedure consult with the historic preservation architect, substantial adverse especially if any problems with character defining effects to the historic features of a historic resource are discovered.
+If in resource the opinion of the structural engineer, in consultation with the historic preservation architect, substantial adverse impacts to historic resources related to construction activities are found during construction, the Monitoring Team shall immediately inform, both orally and in writing, the project sponsor and/or the project sponsor's designated representative responsible for • construction activities and the City Planning and Zoning Division.
+The project sponsor shall follow the Monitoring Team's recommendations for corrective measures, including halting construction activities in situations where further construction work would damage historic resources, or taking other measures to protect the building.
+The historic preservation officer shall establish the frequency of t . monitoring and reporting prior to the issuance of a e . demolition, grading, or building permit. d.
+The project sponsor shall respond to any claims of damage by inspecting the affected property promptly, but in no case more than five working days after the claim was filed and received by the project sponsor's designated representative.
+Any new cracks or other changes in the structures, including roof damage, shall be compared to pre- construction conditions and a determination shall be made as to whether the proposed project could have caused the damage.
+In the event that the project is demonstrated to have caused any damage, such damage shall be repaired to the pre-existing condition, provided the property owner approves of such. e.
+The historic preservation architect shall establish a training program for construction workers involved in the project that emphasizes the importance of protecting historic resources.
+The program shall include information on recognizing historic